modit/socket.io-adapter-mongo/README.md

   be used instead of the host and port options if specified.
 - `client`: optional, the mubsub client to publish events on

-If you decide to supply client, make sure you use [mubsub](https://github.com/scttnlsn/mubsub) as a client or one with an equivalent API.
+If you decide to supply a client, make sure you use [mubsub](https://github.com/scttnlsn/mubsub) as a client or one with an equivalent API.

 ## License